ultraschemer-microweb/microweb/README.md

 Considering all concepts above (in the __Section 4__), we can dive into practical details of Microweb and the best way to make such dive is through a practical sample.
 Migration examples can be seen in both __5.1__ and __5.2__ sections.

-# 5. Project Samples
+# 5. Microweb Use Cases

 Two project samples are used to show how Microweb works.
 The first project is a simple user management project, without OpenID support.
-The second project is the same project, but with OpenId support, and permissions control.
+The second project is the same project, but with OpenId support permissions control and an external service, using other technology than the Java Platform.

-Both projects are written in Java, which is the _lingua franca_ of JVM Plataform (which is called ___Java___ Platform).
+Both projects are written mainly in Java, which is the _lingua franca_ of JVM Plataform (which is called ___Java___ Platform).

+The first project presents the first two use cases for Microweb:

+* Use Case __MVC Web Application Platform__: This is the very basic use case for Microweb.
+If you want to use Microweb as a MVC framework, it fits suitably, but it doesn't shine.
+Other frameworks in Java (Spring, JEE, Struts), or other languages (Laravel, Ruby-on-Rails, Django) are more stable and flexible to use for this purpose - but Microweb is suitable to be used as a fairly complete and simple MVC Framework.
+* Use Case __HTTP REST Api with Custom Resource Control__: Microweb brings facilities for this use case, and to use such features can really justify Microweb use, but this feature is very simple and can be easily replicated with other frameworks, most notably the non-Java complex ones (like Laravel, Rails or Django).

+The second project reuses the first two use cases and go deeper on Microweb really useful use cases:

+* Use Case __HTTP Web Application and API with complex Resource Control and OpenID support__: Now Microweb starts to be a serious contender to competitors.
+Microweb is __deeply__ integrated with __KeyCloak__, in __run-time__.
+KeyCloak offers strong support to other Java technologies, like __Spring__ and __JEE__, but in a different fashion than Microweb.
+Microweb is made to be used alongside __KeyCloak__ in __run-time__, being KeyCloak just another associated __microservice__, differently from KeyCloak own approach with JEE and Spring.
+No intentions to say which approach is best, since this kind of analysis is subjective.
+* Use Case __OpenID enabled HTTP Web Application and API over heterogeneous SOA infra-structure__: This is __THE__ Microweb main use case, where it shines.
+Microweb can be used as a central proxy and service registrar for application services, under a SOA architecture, using HTTP REST as the standard network integration protocol.
+All resources can be registered, filtered and their permissions can be controlled by Microweb web microservices or clusters.
+Everything is stateless, and user and permission control is assured by the pair Microweb-KeyCloak.

+Let's start creating the first project.

 ## 5.1.
 Simple user manager system, without OpenID support